Lou Groen: Career with McDonald's

-A prominent McDonald's hamburger restaurant franchisee from 1959 to 1986, after he introduced his sandwich in 1962, McDonald's Corp. founder and CEO Ray Kroc was not exactly impressed with the idea of having a fish sandwich on his franchise menu, for he thought that he had a better idea, a "Hula" burger, which had simply a breaded, fried pineapple slice in between a toasted bun and a slice of cheese.
+A prominent McDonald's hamburger restaurant franchisee from 1959 to 1986, after he introduced his sandwich in 1962, McDonald's Corp. founder and CEO Ray Kroc was not exactly thrilled at the idea of a fish sandwich on his franchise menu, for he thought that he had a better idea, a "Hula" burger, which had simply a breaded, fried pineapple slice in between a toasted bun and a slice of cheese.
 Recalls Groen: "I told Ray (Kroc) about it (the idea of the Filet-O-Fish sandwich) and he said, “You’re always coming up here with a bunch of crap!”
 “I don’t want my stores stunk up with the smell of fish.”
 Groen engaged in a wager with Kroc on whose idea would sell better.
 Groen recalls again: "I called in (to McDonald's) and asked, "How many sandwiches did (Kroc) sell?"
 They (McDonald's) said "I can't tell you.”
-They asked, “How many did you sell?"
+They asked “How many did you sell?"
 I said "350!"
-Then they said "It's on the menu!"
+Then, they said "It's on the menu!"